dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 # AWS Serverless: Continuous ML Pipeline
 author: [Dylan Tong](mailto:dylatong@amazon.com)

-This is a low-code AWS machine learning pipeline automation solution built on AWS serverless components.
+This is a framework for continuous machine learning pipeline automation on AWS.
+It provides an out-of-the-box integration of AWS serverless components and builds on top of the capabilities provided by services like CodePipeline and the Step Functions Data Science SDK.
+The framework is designed to be extensible and facilitate a low-code approach to ML pipeline automation.

 The solution can be automatically deployed into your account using [CloudFormation](https://aws.amazon.com/cloudformation/).
 Quick-start instructions are provided below.
 The solution can be deployed and a working example can be launched with just a few steps.